Design Arno’s life

 - bring working items to collection points of second-hand shops

-- water garden with grey water from kitchen
+- water garden with grey water from kitchen and shower

 - ! human waste in compost bin